-- Significant improvement regional rate competitiveness since 2017; - Record economic development; - Significantly reduced overall operating costs; and - Improved electrical reliability
+- Significant improvement in regional rate competitiveness since 2017; - Record economic development; - Significant reduction in overall operating costs; and - Improved electrical reliability.

-1) Additional generation capacity and grid investment is needed:
+2) Additional generation capacity and grid investment is needed:

-- To supply enough electricity and build the electrical system infrastructure necessary to serve a generational opportunity in potential economic development and investment in Kansas-creating thousands of jobs; and - To maintain electrical grid reliability, particularly in extreme weather conditions
+- To supply enough electricity and build the electrical system infrastructure necessary to serve a generational opportunity in potential economic development and investment in Kansas-creating thousands of jobs; and - To maintain electrical grid reliability, particularly in extreme weather conditions.